georgyHZ/UStoEU/README.md

 a consistent structure for creating and managing banknote objects while allowing subclasses to define their unique details, promoting code reusability and maintainability.

+<h4> Factory Method Pattern (Creational) </h4>

+The Factory Method pattern provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
+This pattern is used to convert weights (pounds to kilograms, ounces to grams) by creating specific UnitConverter objects through subclassing the WeightConverter.
+Classes: WeightConverter, PoundsToKilogramsConverter, OuncesToGramsConverter, UnitConverter

+<h4> Command Pattern (Behavioral) </h4>

+The Command pattern encapsulates a request as an object, thereby allowing users to parameterize clients with different requests, queue or log requests, and support undoable operations.
+This pattern is used for executing different conversion commands, such as converting temperature and distance, by encapsulating the conversion actions within command objects.
+Classes: Command, TemperatureConversionCommand, DistanceConversionCommand, Converter, ConversionInvoker

+<h4> Decorator Pattern (Structural) </h4>

+The Decorator pattern allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
+This pattern is used to add additional functionalities such as logging and validation to the unit conversion process by decorating the BasicConverter.\
+Classes: Converter, BasicConverter, ConverterDecorator, LoggingConverterDecorator, ValidationConverterDecorator